 Is this topic for you?

-of labor between 20 and 37 weeks of pregnancy.
-A full-term pregnancy lasts 37
+Preterm labor is labor that comes too early-between 20 and 37 weeks of pregnancy.

 Preterm labor is also called premature labor.